semateos/stimpy-medium/README.md

 ```
 $ supervisor -e html,js  server
 ```
-Now all of your server html and js files are being watched and on change the node server gets restarted automatically.

 ####Production
 Before going into production you will want to concatenate and minify your assets.
-This will increase performance for your user.
 We will use Gulp for this.

 To install run:
 ```